Top 10 Weirdest Superstitions

 3 Having a bird poop on you

-Not to get all toilet humor-ish, but as gross as it is, if you let a bird do their business on you, (or anything you own), it might help you.
-You're lucky according to this superstition that originated in Russia.
-I suspect that it was turned into a meaning of good luck more so out of pity on those who actually have had a bird poop on them, but that doesn't mean it's a normal superstition.
+Not to get all toilet humor-ish, but as gross as it is, if you let a bird do their business on you (or anything you own), it might help you.
+You're lucky, according to this superstition that originated in Russia.
+I suspect that it was turned into a meaning of good luck more out of pity for those who have actually had a bird poop on them.
+That doesn't mean it's a normal superstition.

-Bruh, once I was at a park and I was pointing up.
-Next second, a bird pooped right on that finger.
+Once I was at a park and I was pointing up.
+The next second, a bird pooped right on that finger.
 Honestly, that bird has ridiculously good aim.

 4 Women eating goat meat

-Where this one came from (being Rwanda), it is actually illegal for women to consume goat meat for fear that they will grow beards.
-Since plenty of goats seem to have some facial hair themselves, if you think with the whole, "You are what you eat", logic, it actually makes some sense, but still, way too weird.
+In Rwanda, it is actually illegal for women to consume goat meat for fear that they will grow beards.
+Since plenty of goats seem to have some facial hair themselves, if you think with the whole "You are what you eat" logic, it actually makes some sense.
+But still, way too weird.

 5 May dew